poolup-devs/poolup_backend/README.md

 POST request

-- Must provide an email, username, and password.
+- Must provide username, email, password, first name, and last name.
-- Validates the information inputted by the user by following several requirements, as outlined below. - For each unmet requirement, an error message is returned in the response body.
+- Validates the information inputted by the user by following several requirements, as outlined below.
+- For each unmet requirement, an error message is returned in the response body.
 1. **Username is not unique** -> "A verified account already exists with this username!"
-2. **Email is not unique** -> "An account already exists with this email!"
-3. **Email is not properly formatted, according to RFC standards** -> "Not a valid email address!"
-4. **Email is not a student email** -> "Not an .edu email address!"
-5. **Signing up with the credentials of an unverified account** -> "You must verify this account by checking your email!"
-6. **Password too short** -> "Password must be at least 8 characters long!"
+2. **Signing up with the credentials of a pending, unverified account** -> "You must verify this account by checking your email!"
+3. **Password too short** -> "Password must be at least 8 characters long!"

 - Sends a confirmation email containing the following link: https://bruinpool.io/users/verify?token=TOKENATTACHEDHERE.
 The user must activate within **30 minutes** after signing up, or they must signup again.
 - The `school` property is updated by parsing the email.
-If the school cannot be identified during sign-up, the field is set to **null**, and the account will still be created. - To perform email parsing, a Schools collection is assumed to exist in the database that contains the two properties: emailDomain and school - The associations can be stored in a JSON file and imported periodically to the database via the mongoexport command - Example of JSON entry: {"emailDomain": "ucla", "school": "UCLA"} - This entry identifies the school 'UCLA' for the emails: "example@g.ucla.edu" and "example@ucla.edu"
+If the school cannot be identified during sign-up, the field is set to **null**, and the account will still be created.
+    - To perform email parsing, a Schools collection is assumed to exist in the database that contains the two properties: emailDomain and school
+    - The associations can be stored in a JSON file and imported periodically to the database via the mongoexport command
+        - Example of JSON entry: {"emailDomain": "ucla", "school": "UCLA"}
+        - This entry identifies the school 'UCLA' for the emails: "example@g.ucla.edu" and "example@ucla.edu"
 - A default profile pic of Bruinbear with random color is assigned

 **Body**